mburg-dr-j/RMRC-BlueStorm/Directory/readme.md

 [2018 Competition](2018-competition)

->The experience of the team during the competition

 >A description and .stl of the final competition robot and any changes made during the competion

 >A list of all the code used at the competition